 No community can be totally risk-free in today's society.
-However, working together, students, faculty, staff, and visitors can all help to create an atmosphere which is as safe and crime-free as possible.
-Sections 66281.5 and 67385.7 of the Education Code requires that community college districts adopt and implement procedures to ensure prompt response to victims of sexual harassment and sexual violence which occur on campus, as well as, providing them with information regarding treatment options and services.
-Citrus College takes the issue of sexual harassment and sexual violence very seriously and is proactive in offering a safe environment for students and visitors.
-For this, Citrus College offers informational and preventive programs to all students and staff to help prevent the risk of sexual harassment and sexual violence on campus.
-Additional information is available through the Sexual Violence Prevention Statement on the college website at www.citruscollege.edu.
+However, working together, students, faculty, staff, and visitors can help to create an atmosphere which is as safe and crime-free as possible.
+Sections 66281.5 and 67385.7 of the California Education Code require that community college districts adopt and implement procedures to ensure prompt response to victims of sexual harassment and sexual misconduct which occur both on and off-campus, as well as, providing victims with information regarding post sexual treatment options and services.

+Citrus College is proactive in offering a safe environment for students, faculty, staff, and visitors and will not tolerate sexual misconduct.
+For this, Citrus College offers prevention and education information and orientation programs about domestic violence, sexual assault, dating violence, and stalking to students, faculty, staff, and visitors to help prevent the risk of sexual harassment and sexual misconduct on or off-campus.
+Additional information is available through the Sexual Violence Prevention Statement on the college web site at www.citruscollege.edu.